Casey-Rickwood/ContosoSportsLeague/README.md

 Requirements

-•	Microsoft Azure Subscription must be pay-as-you-go or MSDN o	Trial subscriptions will not work
-•	Local machine or a virtual machine configured with: o	Visual Studio 2013 Ultimate Edition+ o	Azure SDK 2.6 for Visual Studio
+â€¢	Microsoft Azure Subscription must be pay-as-you-go or MSDN o	Trial subscriptions will not work â€¢	Local machine or a virtual machine configured with: o	Visual Studio 2013 Ultimate Edition+ o	Azure SDK 2.6 for Visual Studio
 ?	https://www.microsoft.com/en-us/download/details.aspx?id=46892
 o	Azure PowerShell 0.8.0 or Later
 ?	http://go.microsoft.com/?linkid=9811175&clcid=0x409
 Note: if you have an MSDN enabled Microsoft Azure subscription you can create a new virtual machine based off of the Visual Studio Ultimate 2013 on Windows Server 2012 (Update 4) image.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.